AdobeDocs/commerce-learn.en/help/site-management/create-configurable-product.md

 ## Get the children product associated to a configurable product

+This request only returns the children associated to the configurable product.
+This response has all the attributes for the child product including SKU and price.

+The following uses the GET method

 ```bash
 curl --location '{{your.url.here}}/rest/default/V1/configurable-products/kids-hawaiian-ukulele/children' \
 --header 'Authorization: Bearer {{Your Bearer Token}}'
 ```

 ## Delete or remove a child product from the parent configurable

+There may be a need remove the child product as being associated to the configurable product, but not actually deleting it from the catalog.
+This is handled by using the following API.

+The following uses the DELETE method

 ```bash
 curl --location --request DELETE '{{your.url.here}}/rest/default/V1/configurable-products/Kids-Hawaiian-Ukulele/children/Kids-Hawaiian-Ukulele-Blue' \